TheNewLad/Refold-ES1K-Template/README.md

 1. Start studying
 2. Click Edit
 3. Click Cards
+4. **COPY WHAT THE DEFAULT VALUES AND SAVE THEM SOMEWHERE IN CASE YOU WANT TO GO BACK**
-4. Copy the contents of the file into the template to their section
+5. Copy the contents of the repo files into their respective template section:

    front-template.html -> Front Template